zeromancer1972/homebridge_pi/homebridge_pi.md

 # Installing Homebridge on a Raspberry Pi

 This is a short howto to setup a Raspberry Pi (3) as a Homebridge server with camera module for Apple Homekit.
+However, this also works with older models without built-in wifi.

 ## Preparing the Pi